 The three suites are spacious, very tasteful and, in the case of the Presidential suite, pure opulence.
 I could have whiled away my time with the fine Terbodore coffee, open doors framing my pool, the vineyards and Hawequa Mountains.

-The balconied four-star rooms in the main building are not too shabby either (no spa baths though) and the pace at which the estate is discreetly expanding means that yet-to-be-completed upstairs rooms are already booked.
+The balconied four and five-star rooms in the main building are not too shabby either (no spa baths though) and the pace at which the estate is discreetly expanding means that yet-to-be-completed upstairs rooms are already booked.

 If you’ve the time, you may hear how the cigarette vending machine found its way into Piza e Vino (and turned a profit without selling any smokes), or how Stuart, in the face of Chrisma’s charisma, found himself with no option but to hire her months before the Grillroom was completed.